abdumaa/Google-Trends/readme.md

 # Exploring Google Trends
 This project is about exploring Google Trends Data using the API 'pytrends'.
-Additionally, I will perform some data visualisation and provide a nice, simple function for others to use.